LupienCarter/Who-Are-You-/README.md

 > program it is (quiz, personality test, or recommendation tool), and the
 > final output a user will receive.
 Make it clear how user input and
 > conditional logic work together to produce that result.

+This program's focus is to have the user take a personality test through
 >
 > Example: "This program quizzes users on Impressionist art.
 Based on
 > their answers, users earn points, and their final score determines